 All our Christmas and New Year cruise schedules show only itineraries and prices per person.
 These are indicative fares on the ships' lowest category staterooms.
 All rates are based on double occupancy (twin share) and don't include cruise lines or travel agencies promotions, group booking rates or any other special offers and discounts.

 Christmas and New Year cruises offer the perfect combination of the three best buys - holiday, travel, vacation.
 Combined Christmas (Xmas) and New Year's Eve (NYE) voyages are operated with longer and usually roundtrip itineraries.
-Depending on shipping company and destination, Xmas-NYE itineraries vary from 4-5 days (short-breaks) to 7-10 days and even up to a month, extending from early or mid-December through early January.
+Depending on shipping company and destination, Xmas-NYE itineraries vary from 4-5 days (short breaks) to 7-10 days and even up to a month, extending from early or mid-December through early January.

 All CruiseMapper's Xmas pages have themed photos similar to the one above.
-These are the so called "Christmas tree worms" (Spirobranchus giganteus / translated "giant spiral gills").
+These are called "Christmas tree worms" (Spirobranchus giganteus / translated "giant spiral gills").
 Aka "bristle worms", these are tube-building marine species living on coral reefs in tropical ocean waters.
 Each of these worms produces two multicolored spirals, which are apparatus for feeding and respiration.
 These beautiful creatures are CruiseMapper's choice of "Christmas Cruise" photos because of their most obvious "Xmas-themed" look.

 Christmas Holidays cruise travel destinations

 The list of most popular Xmas-NYE ship travel destinations starts always with the sunny Caribbean, followed by the Mexican Riviera and Hawaii (from California), Australia and New Zealand.
 Another interesting and relatively inexpensive destination is Europe's Mediterranean, where during winter you can enjoy guided tours in large port cities with much fewer tourists compared to the summer season.